 L-carnitine is an amino acid, which is the name for a large class of molecules that perform vital functions in your body.
 It is partly synthesized by your body and partly obtained from the diet.
 It is also available as a nutritional supplement.

 It occurs naturally in animals, plants and microorganisms.
-Generally, plants contain small amounts of carnitine compared to animals, where especially high levels may be found in heart and skeletal muscle.
+Generally, plants contain small amounts compared to animals, where especially high levels may be found in heart and skeletal muscle.

-L-carnitine is also available as a nutritional supplement.
-Medical research suggests that L-carnitine could be beneficial for some of the symptoms that PCOS women tend to have.
+It's available as a nutritional supplement.
+Medical research suggests that it could be beneficial for some of the symptoms that PCOS women tend to have.

-The highest concentrations of external carnitine are found in red meat and dairy products.
+Highest dietary concentrations are found in red meat and dairy products.
 Lesser amounts are found in plant foods.

 However, eating a lot of red meat and dairy can create problems.
 For example, these foods are high in saturated fat.
 Too much saturated fat can force your adrenal glands to produce more male hormones.
 Excessive male hormones are a big reason why you have polycystic ovary syndrome.

-For this and other reasons, it may be advisable to take a carnitine supplement.
+For this and other reasons, it may be advisable to take a supplement.

 Carnitine is also manufactured in the body from lysine (an essential amino acid) in the presence of methionine (an essential amino acid), vitamin C, vitamin B-6, niacin and iron.
 However, your body may not produce enough of it so you would need to get more from your diet or a supplement.